PdxCodeGuild/class_mountain_goat/4 Django/docs/01 - Django Overview.md

 | `python manage.py collectstatic` | collects static files from each app and puts them into one folder, used for deployment |
 | `python manage.py shell` | open an interactive session, often used to do database operations |

-## Custom Management Commands
+### Custom Management Commands

 If you need to execute some Python code to perform administrative operations (load data into a database from a file or API, erase saved files, etc), you can write a custom management command.
 These are executed just like other management commands (`runserver`, `startapp`, `migrate`, etc).
 To create a custom management command, first create a `management` folder inside your app.
 Inside of that, create a `commands` folder.
+Inside of that, create a `mycommand.py`. \

+- myproject
+  - myproject
+  - myapp
+    - management
+      - commands
+        - mycommand.py

-Inside of that, create a `<command name>.py`.
-Inside your `<command name>.py`, write the following.
+Inside your `mycommand.py`, write the following.

 ```python
 from django.core.management.base import BaseCommand